PedroCristo/README-TEST/README.md

 ![Landing page](./assets/readme/features/watches_clocks_landing_page.jpg)

-- This Landing page works as the website cover, users will see a background video playing in a loop, a slogan text about the collection available, two social media buttons and a button to go to the website's Home Page.<br>
+- The Landing page works as the website cover.
+Users will see a background video playing in a loop, a slogan text about the available collection, and two social media buttons.
+There is also a button to go to the website's Home Page.<br>

 ### Home Page - Images Carousel

 ![Home Page - Images Carousel](./assets/readme/features/watches_clocks_home_page_carousel.jpg)

-- The home page is equipped with a 3 images carousel on the top, users will see 3 banners advertising products and services provided by Watches & Clocks shop.<br>
+- The home page is equipped with a 3 images carousel on the top.
+Users will see 3 Watches & Clocks shop banners advertising products and services.<br>

 ### Home Page - Selected Products

 ![Home Page - Selected Products](./assets/readme/features/watches_clocks_home_page_selected_products.jpg)

-- In this feature, users will see a selection of products selected by the website admin it can be used to highlight special or popular products.
-The website admin can choose the products to be displayed on this feature by selecting a product in the admin panel or from the website front-end and clicking on the featured box.<br>
+- In this feature, users will see a variety of products selected by the website admin.
+It can be used to highlight special or popular products.
+The website admin can choose the displayed products by selecting a product in the admin panel or from the website front-end by clicking on the featured box.<br>

 ### Home Page - Image Banner

 ![Home Page - Image Banner](./assets/readme/features/watches_clocks_home_page_banner.jpg)

 - This banner feature is used to advertise new or popular products on the website.
-The website admin can upload many of them through the admin panel and choose the one to be displayed by clicking on the banner featured box.
+The website admin can upload many of images through the admin panel and choose the one to be displayed by clicking on the banner featured box.
 It allows the admin to change the banner easily depending on what will be better to be displayed at a certain moment.<br>

 ### Home Page - Customers Reviews Carousel

 ![Home Page - Customers Reviews Carousel](./assets/readme/features/watches_clocks_home_page_reviews.jpg)

-- In this feature, users can see a list of reviews written by other users about the website service.
+- In this feature, users can see a list of website service reviews written by other users.
-The website admin can choose the reviews to be displayed on this carousel by clicking the Carousel Review box in the admin panel.<br>
+  The website admin can choose which reviews are displayed on this carousel by clicking the Carousel Review box in the admin panel.<br>

 ### Products Page

 ![Products Page](./assets/readme/features/watches_clocks_products_page.jpg)

-- On this page, users will see all the products available on the website such as some product details and if they are interested in the watch they can press the button Buy Now.
+- On this page, users will see all the products available on thewebsite such as product details.
+For example, if the user is interested in the watch they can press the button "Buy Now".
 They can also sort products by price, name, rating and category.
-From this page, the site admin logged in can edit or delete products.<br>
+Furthermore, when the site admin is logged in, it can edit or delete products.<br>

 ### Products Details

 ![Product Details ](./assets/readme/features/watches_clocks_products_details.jpg)

 - This feature is at the top of the Product Details Page.
-Where users can see the product image and see information about the product such as price, category, gender category and rating.
-If they are interested in the watch they can choose the product size, and quantityand add the product to the shopping bag.
-Also, they can just leave the page by pressing the button Keep Shopping.
+Here users can see the product image and product information such as price, category, gendercategory and rating.
+If the user is interested in the watch they can choose the product size, product quantity and add the product to their shopping bag.
+Also, the user can leave the page by pressing the button "Keep Shopping".

 ### Products Details - Features

 ![Product Details - Features](./assets/readme/features/watches_clocks_products_details_features.jpg)

-- SScrolling down, the user will have access to the full product details such as watch features and watch details.<br>
+- Scrolling down, the user will have access to the full product details such as watch features and watch details.<br>

 ### Products Details - Products on Sale

 ![Product Details - Products on Sale](./assets/readme/features/watches_clocks_products_on_sale.jpg)

-- In this features users, can see a selection of products on sales chosen by the website admin by adding an old price and changing the product status to sales on the admin panel or from the website front-end.<br>
+- In this feature users, can see a selection of products on sale.
+The sale items are chosen by the website admin by adding an old price and changing the product status to sale.
+This is completed through the admin panel or from the website front-end.<br>

 ### Products Shopping Bag

 ![Products Shopping Bag](./assets/readme/features/watches_clocks_bag_page.jpg)

-- This feature is the Shopping bag where users can add products, change the quantity or remove products, check total price and delivery costs and go to the secure checkout to finish the order.
-They can also leave this page by pressing the button Kepp Shopping.<br>
+- TThis feature is called the Shopping bag.
+Here, users can add products and quantities.
+Check the total price, and delivery costs and go to the secure checkout to finish the order.
+Before secure checkout. the user can also change the quantity and remove unwanted products.
+The user can also leave this page by pressing the button "Keep Shopping".<br>

 ### Products Shopping Bag - Products Coming Soon

 ![Products Shopping Bag - Products Coming Soon](./assets/readme/features/watches_clocks_products_coming_soon.jpg)

-- Scrolling down users can see a carousel displaying a selection of products that will be available for purchase on the website soon.
+- Scrolling down users can see a carousel displaying a selection of Coming Soon products that will be available for future purchase.
 The website admin can add products to this list by clicking the Coming Soon box in the admin panel or from the website front-end.<br>

 ### Products Checkout